kmBlaine/yucon/README.md

 ## Usage
 Basic pointers on usage.
 This is NOT full documentation.
 [See the user guide at doc/UserGuide.md for full instructions on use](https://github.com/kmBlaine/yucon/tree/master/doc/UserGuide.md)
+If you would like to add new units to your Yucon install, [see the units.cfg guide at doc/UnitsCFG.md for instructions](https://github.com/kmBlaine/yucon/tree/master/doc/UnitsCFG.md)

 To run: